Morris K. Udall Foundation Scholarships

 - Three (3) letters of recommendations.

-- The Faculty Representative and Fellowships and Prizes Advisor review all applications, essays, and recommendations and select five nominees.
+- The Faculty Representative review all applications, essays, and recommendations and select five nominees.

 - Nominees will have an opportunity to revise applications before they are submitted to Udall by its national deadline in early March.

 - Udall announces scholars and honorable mentions in early April.